Manuperezro/MSP1-Code-Institute-Yoga-School/README.md

     - The links for classes/ Prices and workshops are right on the middle in the home page.
       This pages two will be the most visited pages for a returning visitor

     - In the classes and workshops pages are buttons with open a modal to be able to register to a future app (mindbody-online-app), in wich the users will be able to made online bookings and payments.

   ##### As a returning Visitor, I want to fin any new updates in the timetable and workshops section:

-    - In the footer at every page the users can find a form to join and reveive direct email with every update.
+    - In the footer at every page the users can find a form to join and reveived emails with every update.

     - Also Updates in the timetale will be highlated in the timetable.

   ##### As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have:

     - At the botton in index.html is section with "find Us": and "Contac us:" where users can find the contact information.

     - In the same section users can find social media links.